M2H-MX: Multi-Task Semantic and Geometric Perception for Real-Time Monocular 3D Scene Graph Construction: Experiments

 \subsection{Dense Perception Benchmarks}

-We begin by measuring dense prediction quality on standard benchmarks to verify that M2H-MX improves per-frame depth and semantic estimates.
-We then evaluate the same model inside a running monocular SLAM pipeline to test whether these gains translate into improved trajectory accuracy and mapping behavior.
-Finally, we perform ablation study to identify which design blocks contribute most.
+We begin by comparing dense prediction quality on standard benchmarks to verify that M2H-MX improves per-frame depth and semantic estimates.
+We then test the same model inside a running monocular SLAM pipeline and ablate the main design blocks.
 Table~\ref{tab:nyudv2_results} summarizes NYUDv2 results compared against representative multi-task learning baselines.
 M2H-MX-L improves both semantic and geometric accuracy, achieving the highest mIoU and the lowest depth RMSE among all compared methods.

-Relative to the prior SOTA model, M2H-MX-L improves semantic mIoU by $+4.06$ points ($61.54 \rightarrow 65.60$) while reducing depth RMSE by approximately $9.4\%$ ($0.4196 \rightarrow 0.3800$).
+Relative to M2H, the strongest compared baseline on NYUDv2, M2H-MX-L improves semantic mIoU by $+4.06$ points ($61.54 \rightarrow 65.60$) while reducing depth RMSE by approximately $9.4\%$ ($0.4196 \rightarrow 0.3800$).
 These gains indicate that the proposed register-gated decoding and controlled cross-task interaction improve both prediction quality and cross-task consistency.

+\emph{Comparison scope.} Since several compared methods could not use DINOv3~\cite{simeoni2025dinov3} at the time they were developed, the NYUDv2 comparison should be interpreted as a complete M2H-MX configuration comparison rather than a backbone-controlled decoder comparison.
+The ablation in Table~\ref{tab:backbone_ablation} therefore shows how much M2H-MX depends on the encoder choice.

 Table~\ref{tab:cityscapes_results} reports Cityscapes results.
 Compared with the strongest baseline, MTMamba++, M2H-MX-L improves semantic mIoU by $+3.15$ points ($79.13 \rightarrow 82.28$) while reducing disparity RMSE from $4.63$ to $3.89$.
 This demonstrates that the proposed design generalizes beyond indoor datasets and remains effective in large-scale outdoor scenes.